Resilient-Labs/slot-machine-2019-week05/README.md

 This project involved using Javascript to manipluate the dom and make the website interactive.

+I used grid and flexbox to make this website reponsive on all devices.

 My next goal for this project to is make the actual slot machine animations work with spinning images.

 link to Slot Machine